 Simply paint some wood stain onto the blond wood spots.

-Wipe off immediately.
+Wipe off any excess immediately.

 If you desire darker wood, re-apply.

 My two favorite stains for aging are Minwax Red Mahogany and Minwax Early American, but any dark color stain would work just as well.

 Staining Tea Stains: